-Learn how to make homemade ice cream with rich vanilla flavor, creamy texture and without a “milky” taste.
-It’s one of the best ice cream recipes without a machine.
+Learn how to make homemade vanilla ice cream with creamy texture and no milky taste.

-There are many homemade vanilla ice cream recipes that don’t need an ice cream machine.
+There are many homemade ice cream recipes that don't need an ice cream machine.

 And although this is a very good recipe, to my humble opinion it's not the best because it usually tastes a lot like chantilly cream.

-I also find that it has an intense “milky” taste and lacks the depth and complexity of the traditional ice cream made with eggs.
+I also find that it has a strong “milky” taste and lacks the depth and complexity of the traditional, old-fashioned vanilla ice cream made with eggs.

 My simple solution is to add one cup of custard cream.